lyft/cartography/docs/schema/github.md

     ```
     (GitHubRepository)-[:REQUIRES{specifier}]->(PythonLibrary)
     ```
     - specifier: A string describing this library's version.
 If of the form "x.y.z", then the version was pinned with a `==` operator.
-Otherwise this is a more complex string such as  "<4.0,>=3.0".
+Otherwise this is a more complex string such as  "<4.0,>=3.0". # TODO wordsmith, when is this defined(arb specifier/couldl be pinned) or not